WayfaringStranger/languages/README.md

 ## `PLExamples stand for Programming Langauage Examples`

-In this reposetory you can add your programs examples in particular language folders!
+In this reposetory you can add your programs examples in particular languages folder.

 For contributing here:
 1. Fork the repo from here to your profile,